Skip to main content

 All candidates were asked to address the following in their applications:

-• What skills and experience in their background uniquely qualify them to be an effective elected WSECU Board/Supervisory Committee member?
+• What skills and experience in their background uniquely qualify them to be effective elected WSECU Board/Supervisory Committee members?

 • What about WSECU's philosophy and cooperative nature inspired them to seek a position?